mohamedelsayadd/mushroom_classification/README.md

 ## Acknowledgments

-- The dataset used in this project is sourced from [Dataset Source].
+- The dataset used in this project is sourced from [Kaggle](https://www.kaggle.com/datasets/uciml/mushroom-classification).
-- Special thanks to [Credits, if any].